nlpsandbox/nlpsandbox-client/docs/PatientApi.md

 import time
 import nlpsandbox
 from nlpsandbox.api import patient_api
-from nlpsandbox.model.patient_id import PatientId from nlpsandbox.model.error import Error from nlpsandbox.model.dataset_id import DatasetId from nlpsandbox.model.fhir_store_id import FhirStoreId from pprint import pprint
+from nlpsandbox.models.patient_id import PatientId from nlpsandbox.models.error import Error from nlpsandbox.models.dataset_id import DatasetId from nlpsandbox.models.fhir_store_id import FhirStoreId from pprint import pprint
 # Defining the host is optional and defaults to http://example.com/api/v1
 # See configuration.py for a list of all supported configuration parameters.